carbon-language/carbon-lang/docs/project/goals.md

 1. Performance-critical software.
 2. Software and language evolution.
 3. Code that is easy to read, understand, and write.
-4. Practical safety guarantees and testing mechanisms.
+4. Practical safety and testing mechanisms.
 5. Fast and scalable development.
 6. Modern OS platforms, hardware architectures, and environments.
 7. Interoperability with and migration from existing C++ code.